Huawei-CPLLab/PyDSL/README.md

 my_float: f32 = 5.0 # NOT 5!
 ```

 MLIR and the compiler will take care of rest of the type evaluation.
-No type hinting should be used if you are assigning a variable to another
+No type hinting should be used if you are assigning a variable to another.

 ```py
 var1 = var2